 2.1.
 Materials used in this study

-Grain amaranth (A. hypochondriacus L.) was purchased from a local industry located in Mukono district, Biofortified beans (NARObean 2) and orange-fleshed sweet potatoes (NAPSPOT12 0) were purchased from the National Crops Resources Research Institute (NACRRI) Namulonge, Wakiso district.
-The commercial composite flour (control) used in the study was purchased from a retail supermarket in Kampala, Uganda and was made of maize, soybean and rice.
-The reagents used were of analytical grade (AR), manufactured by GRIFFCHEM Fine Chemicals (India) and Loba Chemie PVT Ltd (India).
-The collection of plant materials was carried out in accordance with research and ethical guidelines of Makerere University.
+Grain amaranth (A. hypochondriacus L.) was obtained from a local producer in Mukono District, while biofortified beans (NARObean 2) and orange-fleshed sweet potatoes (NAPSPOT 120) were sourced from the National Crops Resources Research Institute (NACRRI) in Namulonge, Wakiso District.
+The commercial composite flour used as the control—comprising maize, soybean, and rice—was purchased from a retail supermarket in Kampala, Uganda.
+All reagents employed were of analytical grade (AR) and were supplied by GRIFFCHEM Fine Chemicals (India) and Loba Chemie PVT Ltd (India).
+The collection of plant materials adhered to the research and ethical standards of Makerere University.

 Preparation of grain amaranth

-Grain amaranth flour was prepared following the method of Atukuri et al. (2019).
+“Grain amaranth flour was prepared following the method of Atukuri et al. (2019).
 Grain amaranth was washed, sorted to eliminate extraneous matter and dried in a hot air oven (Gallenkamp, Uk) at 55 ℃ for 6 hours to a final moisture content of approximately 8%.
 Clean grain amaranth was milled using a commercial mill (30B-C, Changzhou Erbang Drying Equipment Co.
 Ltd) and sieved with a mesh size of 500 µm.
-The resulting flour was packaged in airtight bags and stored at room temperature (25±5 ℃) for subsequent use.
+The resulting flour was packaged in airtight bags and stored at room temperature (25±5 ℃) for subsequent use” (Byamukama et al., 2025).

 Preparation of orange fleshed sweet potato flour

-The OFSP roots were sorted, trimmed, washed manually with clean water, peeled, and sliced into uniform sizes of 2 mm thickness using an electrical machine (Ritter E16, Ritterwerk GmbH, Grobenzell, Germany).
+“The OFSP roots were sorted, trimmed, washed manually with clean water, peeled, and sliced into uniform sizes of 2 mm thickness using an electrical machine (Ritter E16, Ritterwerk GmbH, Grobenzell, Germany).
 The slices were soaked in 5 g/L sodium metabisulfite solution for 5 min and excess water was drained from the samples after 5 minutes as described by (Chikpah et al., 2020) with slight modification.
 About 1000 g of the slices were spread out on perforated trays and dried using a Hohenheim HT min, cabinet dryer (innotech-ingenieursgesellschaft GmbH, Altdorf, Germany) at 60 ℃ air temperature for 6 hours to a final moisture of approximately 9%.
-The dried slices were milled into flour using a mill (Kenwood blender BLP10), and the flour was packaged in a polyethylene bag and stored at room temperature (25±5 ℃) for subsequent use.
+The dried slices were milled into flour using a mill (Kenwood blender BLP10), and the flour was packaged in a polyethylene bag and stored at room temperature (25±5 ℃) for subsequent use” (Byamukama et al., 2025).

 Processing of extruded bean flour

-Extruded bean flour used in the composite flour was produced using a twin-screw extruder (model DP 70 III Jinan, China) with three heating sections; the first at 60 ℃, the second at 120 ℃, and the last one at 150 ℃.
+“Extruded bean flour used in the composite flour was produced using a twin-screw extruder (model DP 70 III Jinan, China) with three heating sections; the first at 60 ℃, the second at 120 ℃, and the last one at 150 ℃.
 The screw speed was at 350 rpm, and the cutters at 90 rpm, the diameter was 4 mm, and the flour was extruded at 5% moisture content.
 The extrusion conditions were based on previous experiments on optimization of extrusion conditions.
 Extrudates were ground to a fine flour using a Wonder mill (Pocatello, Idaho, USA) and sieved through 425 µm mesh size.
-The flour was packaged in a polyethylene bag and stored at room temperature (25±5 ℃) for subsequent use.
+The flour was packaged in a polyethylene bag and stored at room temperature (25±5 ℃) for subsequent use” (Byamukama et al., 2025).

 Composite flours